AdguardTeam/AdGuardHome/scripts/README.md

  *  `go run main.go unused`: show the list of unused strings.

+ *  `go run main.go auto-add`: add locales with additions to the git and restore locales with deletions.

 After the download you'll find the output locales in the `client/src/__locales/` directory.